Table of Contents

 6️⃣ Include a Link to Your Portfolio

-- Your resume tells them what you may do—your portfolio indicates the way you do it.
+Your resume tells employers what you can do—your portfolio shows how you do it.

 7️⃣ Keep It One Page